(A chapter of Akayama DanJay.)

 “Either of the twins would be worthy of piloting ZAP,” agreed Lucille.
 “That’s why they stay in ZAR and ZAO.
 On that org-chart you’ve got there, Z-Red and Z-Orange lead the lunar-base’s legs.
 I need good, strong legs.”

 “As your vehicle, my duty is to obey.”
 ZAB cleared the org-chart from its main monitor.
 “Let us get to business.”
 The cockpit-lights dimmed.
 All the monitors switched off.

 Lucille squinted at the screens.
 She smacked one.
 “ZAB!
 What’s happening?”
 When her eyes adjusted, she saw a dark reflection in the main monitor.
 The reflection mirrored the angular lines of her cockpit, but Lucille was not in the Commander’s chair.
 An old woman sat there instead.
 She wore a white lab-coat and had navy hair in a tight nautilus bun.
 It was not a reflection, but a recording from ZAB’s internal camera.

 “Konbanwa.
 I am Professor Akayama.”
 Akayama pulled a monitor so its screen appeared in the recording.
 The monitor showed empty black space with a red circle in the center: a Hurricane Planet.
 “This is my video-confession.
 I plan to die today, and my ship, the Zephyr’s head, may die with me.
-The universe will be fewer several pests.”
+The universe will have fewer pests.”